-Version 4.6 the program can display some calculated properties graphically.
-If compiled from source, this part of the program needs a Fortran 2003 compiler.
+Versions 4.6 and later of the program can display some calculated properties graphically.
+If compiled from source, this part of the program needs a Fortran 2003 or later compiler and the OpenGL libraries.
 See the INSTALL file for details.

 In principle, any scalar or vector field that can be calculated on a grid of points on the molecular surface can be displayed.
 At present the program can display the energy of interaction between a probe atom and a specified molecule at a grid of points on the molecular surface, or the difference between two such energies.
-The probe atom is defined in the usual way.
 Two special cases are predefined: in the first case the probe is a unit charge, and in the second case it is a set of unit dipoles in the x, y and z directions.
-In both of these cases, the only interaction considered is that with the charge distribution of the specified molecule, so the result is either the electrostatic potential or the electric field, which are reported in Volts or V/Å respectively.
-Otherwise the complete interaction of the probe with the molecule is calculated, and the result is an energy in whatever units are in use.
+In both of these cases, the only interaction considered is that with the charge distribution of the specified molecule, so the result is either the electrostatic potential or the electric field.
+Otherwise, the probe atom is defined in the usual way ($\S6.3$) and the complete interaction of the probe with the molecule is calculated.
+In either case the result is an energy, in atomic units internally, but it can be displayed in whatever units are required.